 A Lake Shasta houseboat vacation is a favorite of many people in Northern California and Southern Oregon.
 It's a fun option for both large family vacations and lazy, quiet getaways with a group of friends.

 The Lake Shasta houseboat experience is relaxing.
 You won't have much to do all day but swim, cruise around exploring the lake's many coves, read, play games, or take a nap.
 That may sound like torture to anyone who likes to be on the go all the time, but it's a nice change of pace if you want to slow down for a while.

-Anytime is nice to be out in a Lake Shasta houseboat, but the area is busiest June through August.
+Anytime is nice to be out in Lake Shasta, but the area is busiest June through August.
 The weather is best in September.
 For smooth water and fewer people, go in December or January.
 A houseboat also makes a nice place for a Thanksgiving weekend retreat.

 You can rent houseboats at Lake Shasta that have room for as few as six and as many as 19 people.
 If that sounds like a lot of folks to pack into a small space, you're right.
 You get a little more room on models with a roof deck, where people can hang out.
 Some people like to sleep up there, too.
 Nevertheless, it's best to take your Lake Shasta houseboat vacation only with people you can get along within close quarters.

 Your houseboat will be equipped with all the basics for cooking and eating.
 It will have an electric generator, a heater and maybe an air conditioner, and bathrooms with toilets and showers.

 Larger houseboats may have more amenities that may include swim platforms, slides, rooftop sundecks (some with hot tubs), satellite TV and satellite radio, private bedrooms, and even fake fireplaces.